 It does give us one of the most convincing dystopian settings I’ve seen in a film of any budget.
 Sadly it’s not due to the effects work.
 Division 19 was filmed in Detroit and they made maximum use of its ruined neighbourhoods.
 It looks so bad it’s not surprising when we see robots begging for spare change.

 However, even that and a couple of good fight scenes can’t salvage Division 19.
 Characters walk into the plot just long enough to do what’s needed and then exit.
 Plot threads come and go.
 There are even sloppy mistakes such as Nielson telling security exec Charles (Linus Roache, Mandy) that 17 million people are watching, while the counter reads 82 million.

-Division 19 will be released by Uncork’d Entertainment in theaters and on demand April 5.
+Division 19 will be released by Uncork’d Entertainment in theatres and on demand on April 5.
 You can check for more info via its Facebook page.